8262 Durong-Mundubbera Road, Proston

 The traditional timber structure is flanked by life-size sculptures of a bullocky and his head bullocks, an old water-well and post-and-rail fence.
 On the eastern end of the building is the stainless steel silhouette of a timber cutter.
 Inside, the wagon camp diorama, complete with restored bullock wagon, effectively captures the spirit of those involved in the felling and logging of timber in the early 1900s.
 Set against authentic wooden slabs and shingles, are displays of South Burnett timbers, artifacts and photos pertaining to the early timber industry in the region.

 A well stocked Gift Shop, featuring locally produced woodcraft, forms part of the incorporated Visitor Information Centre.
 In the Woodcrafters’ Workshop, constructed beside the Museum in 2003, local woodworkers regularly demonstrate their skills.
 A display of over 100 wooden mushrooms highlights the variety of timbers available.

 Entry is free with plenty of parking for buses and caravans.
-The V.I.C./Timber Museum is open seven days a week from 9.00am to 4.00pm, except for Good Friday, ANZAC morning, Christmas and Boxing Days.
+The V.I.C./Timber Museum is open from 9.00am to 4.00pm on weekdays and 9.00am to 1.00pm on weekends , except for New Years day, Good Friday, ANZAC Day, Christmas and Boxing Days.

 80 Mackenzie Street, Wondai